Jaimss/mcutils/docs/dev.jaims.mcutils/net.md_5.bungee.api.plugin.-plugin/log.md

 * The message that you want to log to your plugins console.

 `severity` -
-* The [Severity](https://docs.oracle.com/javase/6/docs/api/javax/print/attribute/standard/Severity.html) of the message.
+* The severity of the message.
 Can be used for warnings &amp; errors in console.
-This is an extension function of [org.bukkit.plugin.Plugin](#)